Hitch (film): Production

-The production budget was $55–70 million.
+Development

+The working title of the film was The Last First Kiss, referring to a line that Hitch delivers to Albert, "Tomorrow night Allegra Cole could have her last first kiss."

 Smith has said that actress Eva Mendes, a Latina, was offered the female lead because the producers were worried about the public's reaction if the part was played by a white actress, creating a studio fear of a potential interracial taboo, or a black actress, creating a studio fear that two black leads would alienate the white audiences.
 It was believed that a Latina and a black lead would sidestep the issue.
-Cameron Diaz was originally considered for the role of Sara Melas.
 Patton Oswalt was considered for the role of Albert Brennaman.

-The working title of the film was The Last First Kiss, referring to a line that Hitch delivers to Albert, "This could be her last first kiss."
+Filming

+Filming took place between March and June 2004.
 Parts of the film were filmed in Morningside Heights, Manhattan, at Columbia University, at Ellis Island, in the Fulton Fish Market, at the Wall Street Bull and the North Cove Marina.

+The production budget was $55–70 million.

+Release

+Box office

+Hitch was theatrically released on February 11, 2005.
+Sony expected the film to open to $35 million, but the film performed above expectations, opening to $43,142,214.
+The film secured the highest opening weekend for a romantic comedy film, surpassing 50 First Dates.
+This record would last three years until Sex and the City opened in 2008.
+With a total gross of $7.5 million, the film hold the record for having the highest mid-week Valentine's Day gross until 2012 when The Vow surpassed it.
+It spent three consecutive weeks at the number 1 position in the North American box office.
+Its worldwide box office take totaled $371.6 million, making it the tenth highest-grossing film of 2005 and the third highest-grossing romantic comedy film, after My Big Fat Greek Wedding and What Women Want.

 Home media

-The film was released on June 14, 2005 on VHS and DVD by Sony Pictures Home Entertainment.
+The film was released on June 14, 2005, on VHS and DVD by Sony Pictures Home Entertainment.
 It was one of the first films to employ Sony's ARccOS Protection copy protection.
 The film was also available on UMD (Universal Media Disc) for the Sony PSP (PlayStation Portable).